Income Tax Returns Filing Due Date

 Consequences of Missing the ITR Filing Deadline

-Filing your ITR after the due date might seem like a small delay, but it can lead to multiple consequences.
+Filing your ITR after the due date might seem like a minor delay, but it can have several consequences.

 • Late filing fees: If you miss the ITR filing deadline, late fees under section 234F will be imposed.
 These fees start at ₹1000 and can go up to ₹5000, depending on your total annual income.